gsaldutti/Algorithmic_Trading/README.md

 ## Overview

-This project aims at deploying a trading bot capable of trading based on an algorithm which will execute buy and sell orders in accordance with a trading strategy
+This project aims at deploying a trading bot capable of trading, based on an algorithm which will execute buy and sell orders in accordance with a trading strategy

 I was provided with the dataset (emerging_markets_ohlcv.csv) file which was read by python and converted into a dataframe and filtered into two columns "Close and Actual Returns" calculated by the pct function and dropna to drop the nan values, after that I generated the trading signals with short and long windows SMA values.
 Then with the creation of the signals 1, -1, the buy order and -1 the sell order.
 I calculated the Strategy Returns by multipliyng the actual returns by the signal values